 Other than as a tradition, circumcision can be done when one has a condition that makes it difficult for their foreskin to roll back.
 This condition is also known as phimosis.

 Circumcision can be done at any time from infancy to adulthood.
 However, be sure it is done safely by having it done by a circumcision doctor.
-The procedure is typically done within a few minutes for newborns baby circumcision Perth and up to an hour for adult males.
+The procedure is typically done within a few minutes for penis after circumcision and up to an hour for adult males.